 It seems like common sense because it is.
 The hard part is delivering on all three.

 These 3C’s are a central component of the HPtE Strategy® Framework.

 Keep up to date with the latest articles and news on High Performance through Engagement:

-P.s.
-Here is a link to the next post: Sustainable High Performance – The 3 must haves and problem solving (HPtE #6)
+Up next in the #HPtE series: Sustainable High Performance – The 3 must-haves and problem solving (HPtE #6)